-Outsourced cloud service providers and their cloud services will need to undergo regular security assessments by an IRAP assessor to determine their security posture and security risks associated with their use.
-Following an initial security assessment by an IRAP assessor, subsequent security assessments should focus on any new cloud services that are being offered as well as any security-related changes that have occurred since the previous security assessment.
+Outsourced cloud service providers and their cloud services will need to undergo regular security assessments against the requirements of the ISM to determine their security posture and security risks associated with their use.
+Following an initial security assessment, subsequent security assessments should focus on any new cloud services that are being offered as well as any ISM or security-related system changes that have occurred since the previous security assessment.